plengqui/SportidentTinymesh/README.md

 The radio units communicate using a tried and tested mesh radio protocol from Radiocrafts called Tinymesh.
 They use the 169 MHz band, which implies wavelengths of almost 2 meters.
 Thus they have very good propagation even through dense and wet forest.
 Distances of over 1 km per hop have been tested with continuous operation.
 Tinymesh is a self-configuring, self-healing, monitorable mesh technology, implemented in a small surface-mounted component containing both transceiver and protocol logic.
 ## Sportident Short Range Radio (SRR)
 The Sportident units at the control are SRR stations, which communicate with the radio unit via a proprietary Sportident radio protocol on the 2,4 GHz band.

+# System design and architecture
+Apart from the standard off-the-shelf Sportident SRR stations, the system consists of two main parts:
+1. The neat field-deployable radio unit, of which there will be one per checkpoint.
+The radio unit receives punch data from the Sportident stations over 2,4 GHz, and retransmits it over the 169 MHz Tinymesh network.
+The Tinymesh network architecture has one central Gateway node to which all data is sent.
+2. The Gateway, consisting of a Tinymesh radio module directly connected to a PC running our custom python application which parses the Tinymesh packets and forwards the Sportident punch data to the competition administration system.
+We intend to integrate with the OLA competition administration system using the SIRAP protocol.

+## The radio unit

+The radio unit i a small box of electronics with only one external connector for the SlimJim roll-up antenna.
+As mentioned, the antenna and the radio unit box are meant to hang from a tree nearby the checkpoint.
+Inside the box, there is a custom made printed circuit board (PCB) with:
+- a Sportident SRR receiver chip, which listens to 2,4GHz punch packets and sends them out over serial.
+- TO BE CONTINUED
+, surface-mounted Tinymesh chip, battery, and a Teensy (a cheap small Arduino style microcontroller) for control logic.

 # Project progress and status

 This has been completed so far:
 1. Selected and tested antenna solution.
 1,5km hop reached with rollup slim-jim antenna.
 2. Verified Tinymesh mesh radio network in real Orienteering competition using Tinymesh developer kits in July 2016.
+This used the serial data pass-through mode of Tinymesh.
 3. Written pc application in python to receive and parse Tinymesh and Sportident packets.
-Monitoring of the mesh network.
-Checks that all units are online, even if no control punches are made.
+Use Tinymesh in packet mode, to monitor the health of the mesh network using the packet metadata and the various command packets of Tinymesh.
+This is the Gateway PC Application.
-4. Designed and built a neat field-deployable radio unit with custom-printed circuitboard, surface-mounted Tinymesh chip, battery, and a Teensy (a cheap small Arduino style microcontroller).
+4. Designed and built a neat field-deployable radio unit with custom made printed circuit board (PCB), surface-mounted Tinymesh chip, battery, and a Teensy (a cheap small Arduino style microcontroller) for control logic.
-5. Written and tested Teensy code to simulate Sportident punches with.
-Tested connectivity over Tinymesh from Teensy to the python application running on the PC.
+5. Written and tested Teensy code to simulate Sportident punches and send them to the Tinymesh radio module.
+Tested connectivity from the Teensy to the python application running on the PC, over Tinymesh radio.

-Remains to do:
+#TODO
--	Connect SRR-OEM chip to the Teensy and test serial communication with Teensy.
+-	Add SRR-OEM chip to the design, sending its serial data at every punch to the Teensy.
--	Test end-to-end from punch in Sportident station to the python application on the PC.
+-	Test end-to-end solution from punch in the Sportident station, over Tinymesh radio, to the python application on the PC.
 -	Build more units and test a full mesh network.